GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 > **Status — historical implementation snapshot.** The normative planning,
 > API-admission, ownership, safety-mitigation, and completion-gate authority is
 > [`../DRIVER_STACK_TOP_DOWN_AUDIT.md`](../DRIVER_STACK_TOP_DOWN_AUDIT.md).
-> Where this checkpoint assigns Timer-owned NVIC policy, treats every Timer
-> register as an ordinary reader/writer pair, uses the legacy IRQ/SR
+> Where this checkpoint treats every Timer register as an ordinary
-> vocabulary, or calls update sequencing complete, the top-down audit
+> reader/writer pair or calls update sequencing complete, the top-down audit
 > supersedes it.
 Update both files in the same implementation wave when the
 > source architecture changes.